ChristopherJamesN/sports-news-feed/README.md

 So I was not sure why the `build` script was using Node version 11.15.0.

-`nvm uninstall 11.15.0` shows that version 11.15.0 is not installed:
+`nvm uninstall 11.15.0` showed that version 11.15.0 is not installed:

 ```shell
 nvm uninstall 11.15.0
 N/A version is not installed...
 ```

-If I try `node -v && nvm use 16.20.1 && react-scripts build` as the `build` script, I get an error like:
+If I tried `node -v && nvm use 16.20.1 && react-scripts build` as the `build` script, I got an error like:

 ```shell
 v11.15.0